InnovationRobotics/bobcatRocks/README.txt

-This is the Unity3D simulation that runs with ROS-Unity3D-Gazebo package.
+This is the Unity3D simulation of a bobcat that can use its arm to catch a stone.
 The original package is in:
 https://github.com/siemens/ros-sharp/tree/master/Unity3D/Assets/RosSharp